wwwillchen/mesop-fastapi/README.md

 # Mesop FastAPI Example

-This example shows you how to use Mesop and FastAPI together
+This example shows you how to use Mesop and FastAPI together.

+The example has an HTTP endpoint `/hello` with FastAPI and a Mesop web component which fetches from the endpoint and displays the results in the UI.

 ## How to run